danieljprice/splash/docs/advanced.rst

 Note that the plot suddenly appears much smaller – this is a consequence of the 3D perspective settings.
-Moving the cursor into the plot window and pressing ‘a’ adapts the plot limits.
+Moving the cursor into the plot window and pressing ``a`` adapts the plot limits.
 After also clicking on the colour bar and adjusting the colour bar limits, we arrive at the plot shown in :numref:`fig:surfpart3`.